 “I am committed to offering high quality healthcare in a convenient and affordable way.
 I believe in providing treatment options that help you physically and emotionally.
 In addition to medical treatments, I also provide cosmetic acupuncture procedures to help you look as young you feel.

 No more Kaiser Acupuncturists in Roseville - try other Acupuncturists below

 “I am a California Board certified acupuncturist, licensed to practice acupuncture and other modalities of traditional Chinese medicine which also includes the dispensing of herbs, Tui Na (Chinese therapeutic massage), moxibustion, and cupping, since 1997.
-Majority of illnesses arise from an imbalance of energy due to emotions, lifestyle, or other outside factors.
+Majority of illnesses arise from an imbalance of energy due to emotions, lifestyle, or other outside environmental factors.
 By correcting the imbalance of energy in the body, by moving that which is stagnant, by releasing that which is harmful, and by replenishing and harmonizing its flow, the person can be healthy again.

 “Dr. Hu graduated from the Shanghai University of Tradition Chinese Medicine (TCM), as one of the earliest females with a Ph.D degree in the field of acupuncture in China.
 She was Vice-President, the Director of Doctoral Professors, and Doctorate Advisor at Yueyang Hospital, affiliated with Shanghai University of TCM.
 She was a member of the TCM License Examination Committee of China.
 With over 23 years of professional experience, Dr. Hu has become an expert in clinical practice, education and research of Acupuncture.
 She has done clinical research for rehabilitation of narcotic withdrawal syndrome through acupuncture in China.